-It's thought that oxidative stress plays a role in a variety of diseases such as cancer, heart disease, diabetes, Alzheimer's disease, Parkinson's disease and even eye diseases like age-related macular degeneration and cataracts, per the NIH.
+It's thought oxidative stress plays a role in a variety of diseases, such as cancer, heart disease, diabetes, Alzheimer's, Parkinson's and age-related macular degeneration and cataracts, per the NIH.
 Antioxidant-rich foods also protect your skin from free radical damage, helping your skin look more youthful and radiant, per the Cleveland Clinic.

 There are hundreds, if not thousands, of substances that can act as antioxidants, according to the Harvard T.H.
 Chan School of Public Health.
 Some common antioxidants include: